-We send a pulse when you have more mentions than expected.
+We send a Spike when you have more mentions than expected.
 But what do we mean by “expected?”

 Let’s ask our data scientist, Jérôme:

 Imagine you’re monitoring a competitor, and they launch a new campaign on Monday afternoon.
 Everybody’s talking about it.
-We’ll send a pulse, so you know to keep an eye on the conversation.
+We’ll send a Spike, so you know to keep an eye on the conversation.

 But what if that same competitor is always talked about on Monday afternoons, and an increase is normal for a Monday?
-You wouldn’t receive a pulse in that case.
+You wouldn’t receive a Spike in that case.

 1. Hit the settings icon at the top of your Mention dashboard.
-Under “Notifications,” the first thing you’ll find is Mention Pulse:
+Under “Notifications,” the first thing you’ll find is Mention Spike:

-2. Select how sensitive you want your pulses to be.
+2. Select how sensitive you want your Spikes to be.
 Your options are: